Nestor Kirchner

 Kirchner took office on 25 May 2003.
 Roberto Lavagna, credited with the economic recovery during Duhalde's presidency, was retained as minister of economy and continued his economic policies.
 Argentina negotiated a swap of defaulted debt and repaid the International Monetary Fund.
 The National Institute of Statistics and Census intervened to underestimate growing inflation.
 Several Supreme Court judges resigned while fearing impeachment, and new judges were appointed.
 The amnesty for crimes committed during the Dirty War in enforcing the full-stop and due-obedience laws and the presidential pardons were repealed and declared unconstitutional.
 This led to new trials for the military who served during the 1970s.
 Argentina increased its integration with other Latin American countries, discontinuing its automatic alignment with the United States dating to the 1990s.
 The 2005 midterm elections were a victory for Kirchner, and signaled the end of Duhalde's supremacy in Buenos Aires Province.

 Instead of seeking reelection, Kirchner stepped aside in 2007 in support of his wife, who was elected president.
 He participated in Operation Emmanuel to release FARC hostages, and was narrowly defeated in the 2009 midterm election for deputy of Buenos Aires Province.
 Kirchner was appointed Secretary General of UNASUR in 2010.
 He and his wife were involved (either directly or through their close aides) in the 2013 political scandal known as the Route of the K-Money, even though no judicial investigation ever found any proof of wrongdoing by Néstor or Cristina Kirchner.
-Kirchner died of cardiac arrest on 27 October 2010, and received a state funeral.
+Kirchner died of cardiac arrest on 27 October 2010 at age 60 and received a state funeral.

 Early life